xieweiAlex/English_Learning/words-review.md

 You gotta leave **the knaves and the fools** to their own business, while you do your best to improve yours, to hold yourself to your own standards and to try to get better as you go. -
 he found it difficult to cope with the **adulation** of the fans. -
 We **delude** ourselves that we are in control. -
-The House voted to impose a one-year **moratorium** on nuclear testing.
 I left feeling **disgruntled** at the way I'd been treated. -
 a **put-upon** **drudge** who slaved for her employer. -
 My father was **apoplectic** when he discovered the truth. -